Project Sri Ramakrishna - Toynbee: Religion, Ethics, and International Business

 More and more some scholars advocate searching these ethical principles shared by all faiths.
 Instead of looking for differences, find points of convergence, facilitating dialogue, international relations, and business.

-In 1948, the great British historian Arnold Toynbee in is his essay "Civilization on Trial" said:
+In 1948, the great British historian Arnold Toynbee in is his essay “Civilisation on Trial” said:

 The mystic renovator of Hinduism, Sri Ramakrishna, at the end of the 19th century introduced a crucial message: all religions are truthful (Principle of the Harmony of Religions).
 Ramakrishna also said that religions are a path to reach God, but they are not God in absolute.